 Additionally, why this particular poison for that plant?
 Evolution, fascinating, indeed.
 I do wonder if any of these are actually the predator.
-10 of the World's Deadliest Plants — And How They Kill You
+10 Happy Accidents from the Annals of Drug Discovery.
 But big pharma is hiding the really good ones!

 Seriously, so many good stories.
 Anegrelide was developed as a blood pressure medicine but caused low platelets...hey, a treatment for essential thrombocytosis, a disease where the body makes too many platelets!
 Diazepam (Valium) was developed as a food dye.
 Diazo compounds are frequently colorful.
 People got sleepy after eating it though.
-10 Happy Accidents from the Annals of Drug Discovery
+Powdered Mummy, Gladiator Blood, and other Historical Medicines Made from Human Corpses.
+I was thinking the same.

 My research on PTSD has mostly centered around the present and the future: what do we know, and what can we do?
 I had wondered idly about historic precedents but, other than shell shock, hadn't gone too far with it.
-From "Irritable Heart" to "Shellshock": How Post-Traumatic Stress Became a Disease
+How do smelling salts work?
 You seriously have no sense of smell?

 Like, you couldn't smell lysol if someone sprayed it under your nose?
 Dude!
-How do smelling salts work?
+The Many Ways Science Has (Wrongly) Assessed Your Personality.